Giants vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the underdog in four of their past 10 games and have gone 3-1 in those contests.
+- The Giants have played as the underdog in five of their past 10 games and have gone 4-1 in those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the Giants and their opponents are 4-5-1 when it comes to hitting the over.
+- When it comes to the total, the Giants and their opponents are 3-6-1 in their last 10 games.

-- Bookmakers have not posted a runline in any of the Giants' past 10 matchups.
+- Bookmakers have not posted a spread in any of the Giants' past 10 matchups.

 Giants Betting Records & Stats

-- San Francisco has entered 10 games this season as the underdog by +120 or more and is 4-6 in those contests.
+- San Francisco is 1-4 this season when entering a game as the underdog by +135 or more on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Giants have a 45.5% chance of pulling out a win.
+- The Giants have an implied victory probability of 42.6% according to the moneyline set by oddsmakers for this matchup.

-- San Francisco's games have gone over the total in 21 of its 47 chances.
+- San Francisco and its opponents have gone over the total this season in 21 of its 48 opportunities.

 - The Giants have yet play a game with a spread this season.